googleapis/sdk-platform-java/api-common-java/README.md

   formatted as Google API resource names.
 - resourcenames: Resource Name library used by generated resource name types

+> For new and existing Developers/ Contributors:
+>
+> In December 2022, api-common-java's build tool has been migrated from gradle to maven.
+> Gradle related files are no longer being maintained and will be removed.
+>
+> The artifact coordinates in Maven Central (`{{ group_id }}:{{ artifact_id }}`) remain the same.

 Java Versions
 -------------

-Java 7 or above is required for using this library.
+Java 8 or above is required for using this library.

+To build this project, JDK 11 or above is required.
+The build produces Java bytecode targeted for Java 8.

+The project uses Maven to build.

 Contributing
 ------------